bingyangchen/KM-software/System Design/System Design Blueprint.md

 ### Search

 Integrating a powerful search component is essential for systems with large amounts of data or content.
 A search service should provide fast, relevant, and scalable search capabilities.
 Elasticsearch, Apache Solr, and Amazon CloudSearch are popular choices for implementing search functionality.
-These services typically support full-text search, faceted search, and filtering, enabling users to find the information they’re looking for quickly and efficiently.
+These services typically support full-text search, faceted search, and filtering, enabling users to find the information they're looking for quickly and efficiently.

 ### Recommendation Service